fpjnijweide/sqills-room-booking/README.md

     -Run the main method
     -Your email is now in the DB, you can login to our system now through google

 You can run the server by compiling the .war file and deploying with tomcat

+Make sure to include the appropriate postgresql .jar file that was provided on canvas for the JDBC driver if you want to compile the code

+We use SASS / SCSS and bootstrap for styling.
+Please look at documents/UsingSass.md to see how to compile this to CSS.